openresty/openresty/doc/README-windows.md

 Description
 ===========

-The official binary Win32 and Win64 distributions of OpenResty can be downloaded from the following web page:
+The official Win32 and Win64 binary distributions of OpenResty can be downloaded from the following web page:

 https://openresty.org/en/download.html

-To start the NGINX server of the nginx server of the Win32 binary distribution of OpenResty:
+To start the nginx server from the Win32 binary distribution of OpenResty:

 ```bash
 start nginx